tushardhole/shortit/README.md

 # Installation
+When docker is already installed:

     * Make sure docker engine is running
     * Go to localenv directory
     * enter command 'docker-compose up'

+When docker is not installed:

+    * Go to localenv directory
+    * run './run_server.sh'

+run_server.sh will install docker and docker-compose after that start the shortit service.
+The script is Mac OS specific.

   Once docker containers are up,
     * Go to browser and open, http://localhost:8080